Back to Research

 • How does Claude Code 2.1.150 change team conventions?

 Claude Code 2.1.150 brings the conventions problem back into focus: reliable AI coding work comes from team conventions, not just a better chat.
 The durable artifacts are the repo, the memory file, the skill, and the hook, all pointing the same way.
+When those four agree, the agent moves fast and the reviewer can trust what it shipped.

-What to do next
+Where to go next

 Related training topics